zushicat/cologne-trees-data/dataschema.md

 The resulting data is based on 2 official "Baumkataster" datasets published by the City of Cologne, Germany, but is heavily modified and enriched.

 This is due to incomplete and/or unreliable (resp. implausible) data in the original datasets.
-Also, both datasets had to be merged (with a record of dataset occurrence) to determine tree existence in the past and the present (meaning: is a tree cut down between 2017 and 2020 or still existing).
+Also, both datasets had to be merged (with a record of the occurrence in respective dataset) to determine tree existence in the past and the present (meaning: is a tree cut down between 2017 and 2020 or is it still existing).

 **Note**
-The file trees_cologne_reduced.json.tar.gz is a very reduced version of trees_cologne.json.tar.gz, suitable i.e. web applications where lower file sizes is quite important.
+The file [trees_cologne_reduced.json.tar.gz](https://github.com/zushicat/cologne-trees-data/blob/master/data/exports/trees_cologne_reduced.jsonln.tar.gz) is a very reduced version of [trees_cologne.json.tar.gz](https://github.com/zushicat/cologne-trees-data/blob/master/data/exports/trees_cologne.jsonln.tar.gz), suitable for i.e. web applications where lower file size is quite important.
 (See example at the bottom of this page.)

 There are 7 main objects: